Spring is in the air, and that means it’s time to get outside and start exploring!

 4. Color white eyes on the black head and white dotted antenna lines.
 Let dry completely.

-5. Use the black pen to paint eyes.
+5. Use a black pen to paint the eyes.

-6. Finish the eyes by using the white marker to paint a dot on each eye.
+6. Finish the eyes by using a white marker to paint a dot on each eye.

 That’s all there is to it!

 For us, the hardest part is waiting for each part of the rock to dry before moving on, but you definitely need to wait.
 If you don’t you’ll end up with mixed colors that don’t look very nice.